Skip to Content

 Lung cancer surgery

-Lung surgery may be recommended to remove tumors, the affected lobe of the lung or, in some cases, the affected lung.
+Lung surgery may be recommended to remove tumors, the affected lobe of the lung or, in some cases, the entire affected lung.
 Our skilled thoracic surgeons use advanced techniques, including minimally invasive video-assisted thoracoscopic surgery (VATS).
-This approach uses specialized instruments and a camera to accomplish a resection through smaller incisions, which can provide you with less pain, less scarring, a faster recovery and a shorter hospital stay.
+This approach uses specialized instruments and a camera to accomplish a resection through smaller incisions, which may provide you with less scarring, a faster recovery and a shorter hospital stay.

 Types of resection include:

-We understand a cancer diagnosis can be overwhelming, so we provide access to a dedicated nurse navigator, who guides you through each step of your lung cancer journey.
+We understand a cancer diagnosis can be overwhelming, so we provide access to a nurse navigator dedicated to guiding you through your lung cancer journey.
 Our thoracic nurse navigators have received specialized training, and will initiate and facilitate timely communication with each member of your care team.
-They also provide education, resources and emotional support, and provide access to appropriate community resources and support services.
+They also provide education, emotional support and access to community resources and support services.

 Detect and diagnose lung cancer early